vortexegg/gnet-insights-dataset/docs/index.md

 The [GNET Insights Dataset](https://github.com/vortexegg/gnet-insights-dataset) is a collection of insight blog posts published by the The Global Network on Extremism and Technology on the [GNET Research blog](https://gnet-research.org).
 The purpose of this dataset is to provide researchers with a source of data for conducting information studies such as textual  analysis on the publication practices and topical trends within the intersecting fields of technology and terrorism & violent extremism.

-The GNET Insights dataset was collected by Scott Johnson by scraping insight posts from the [GNET Research blog](https://gnet-research.org).
+The GNET Insights dataset was collected by [Scott Johnson](https://github.com/vortexegg) by scraping insight posts from the [GNET Research blog](https://gnet-research.org).
 The original GNET insight articles are solicited, commissioned, edited, and published by The Global Network on Extremism and Technology (GNET), led by the [International Centre for the Study of Radicalisation](https://icsr.info) (ICSR) at the Department of War Studies at King’s College London and backed by the [Global Internet Forum to Counter Terrorism](https://gifct.org) (GIFCT).
 The contents of each insight post are the original work of the attributed authors.

 The purpose of this project is to create a rich dataset of texts, authorship, and publication information that can be used to better understand trends in the research published by GNET.
 The field of terrorism studies, and particularly the intersection of the study of terrorism and technology platforms, is in need of ongoing library and information studies to assess trends within this research domain.
 GNET is a rapid research blog that produces topical research on the technology and terrorism landscape from a diverse range of global authors, and is thus ripe for text mining and other data analysis to gain this understanding.

 ## Dataset

-*You introduce the dataset that you either analyzed or created, and you include relevant details from your dataset biography, such that the reader can engage and evaluate your project thoroughly and thoughtfully*

 The data and related code for the GNET Insights dataset can be found on the [gnet-insights-dataset](https://github.com/vortexegg/gnet-insights-dataset) GitHub repository.
 The dataset itself is compiled in a [CSV file](https://github.com/vortexegg/gnet-insights-dataset/blob/main/gnet_insights.csv).
 The dataset can be accessed by either cloning the repository, or simply downloading the raw CSV file.